 But What If I’m Embarrassed?

 A gynecological exam of any kind can be a little awkward.
 You may also feel embarrassed if you have symptoms like a smelly discharge.
 But keep in mind that these types of infections are common.
-And remember that a vaginal infection can lead to serious complications if it’s not treated right away.
+Your gynecologist sees people with similar complaints all day and would not judge you.
+Remember, a vaginal infection can lead to serious complications if it’s not treated right away.